joynyawira/realestate_pricing/README.md

 # realestate_pricing
 Housing Pricing Dataset Analysis
-This repository contains code to analyze a housing pricing dataset using Random Forest and Decision Tree models in Python.
+This repository contains code to analyze a housing pricing dataset using Linear Regression, Random Forest and Decision Tree models in Python.

 Dataset
 The dataset contains features related to housing properties and their corresponding prices.